Meridian (geography): Effect of Prime Meridian (Greenwich Time)

 It was in the best interests of the nations to agree to one standard meridian to benefit their fast growing economy and production.
 The disorganized system they had before was not sufficient for their increasing mobility.
 The coach services in England had erratic timing before the GWT.
-U.S. and Canada were also improving their railroad system and needed a standard time as well.
+United States and Canada were also improving their railroad system and needed a standard time as well.
 With a standard meridian, stage coach and trains were able to be more efficient.
 The argument of which meridian is more scientific was set aside in order to find the most convenient for practical reasons.
 They were also able to agree that the universal day was going to be the mean solar day.
 They agreed that the days would begin at midnight and the universal day would not impact the use of local time.
-A report was submitted to the "Transactions of the Royal Society of Canada," dated 10 May 1894; on the "Unification of the Astronomical, Civil and Nautical Days"; which stated that:
+A report was submitted to the "Transactions of the Royal Society of Canada", dated 10 May 1894; on the "Unification of the Astronomical, Civil and Nautical Days"; which stated that: